imagej/imagej.github.io/pages/Trainable_Weka_Segmentation.md

 publication.
 If you use it successfully for your research please be so kind to cite our work:

-  -
-{% capture includecontent %} Trainable Weka Segmentation {% endcapture
-%}

-{% include publication content=includecontent %}
+  - {% include publication content='Trainable Weka Segmentation' %}

 The [Trainable Weka
 Segmentation](Trainable_Weka_Segmentation "wikilink") code has its own